 - DDoS Protection – $2.00/mo.

 So, what do you get for your money with PureVPN?
 They offer the following benefits to all of their subscribers:

-- Free custom VPN Software for Windows, Mac OS X, iOS, and Android
+- Free custom VPN Software for Windows, Mac OS X, iOS, Android, browser extensions, and others

 - Unlimited VPN bandwidth and usage